Skip to main content

 Remove the pre-release binaries

-• in a separate browser windows, open X/Twitter
+• In a separate browser window, open X/Twitter

-• paste the release name like xPack Windows Build Tools v4.4.1-3 released
+• Paste the release name such as xPack Windows Build Tools v4.4.1-3.1 released

-• paste the link to the blog post release
+• Paste the link to the web page release

 Analytics